greggman/webgl-memory/README.md

-   In WebGL if you delete a WebGLObject (a buffer, a texture, etc..), then, if that object is still attached to something else (a buffer attached to a vertex array, a texture attached to a framebuffer), a shader attached to a program, the object is not actually deleted until it's detached or the thing it's attached to is itself deleted.
+   In WebGL if you delete a WebGLObject (a buffer, a texture, etc..), then, if that object is still attached to something else (a buffer attached to a vertex array, a texture attached to a framebuffer, a shader attached to a program), the object is not actually deleted until it's detached or the thing it's attached to is itself deleted.

    Tracking all of that in JavaScript is more work than I was willing